greydanus/greydanus.github.io/_posts/2020-10-12-story-of-flight.markdown

 layout: post
 comments: true
 title:  "The Story of Flight"
 excerpt: "Why do humans want to fly?
-Let's start by looking at the humans for whom the desire to fly was strongest: the early aviators.
-This my first post in a series about human flight."
+Let's start by looking at the humans for whom the desire to fly was strongest: the early aviators."
 date:   2020-10-12 11:00:00
 mathjax: true
-author: Sam Greydanus
 thumbnail: /assets/story-of-flight/thumbnail.png
 ---